-Get the right sized bag for your needs.
+Get the right-sized bag for your needs.
 If you just want something to hold a lens or two and store your camera while you’re having lunch, don’t get a 45-liter backpack.
 The perfect camera bag changes depending upon your current situation.

-The right size for your bag may depends upon your size.
-The 20 liter Peak Design EveryDay Backpack is really nice, but it’s too small for me.
-So I gave it to my wife and bought the 30 liter for myself.
+The right size for your bag may depend upon your size.
+The 20-liter Peak Design EveryDay Backpack is nice, but it’s too small for me.
+So I gave it to my wife and bought the 30-liter for myself.

 Living in Florida, winter is my favorite season.
 It’s not snowing here, but it’s cold enough that I get to put on a coat.
 Why does that matter to me?

-Over the course of my years on this planet, I’ve realized that all we really want (besides love) is a place to put our stuff.
-We’re happier when that place to put our stuff keeps it separate from all of our other cool stuff.
+Over my years on this planet, I’ve realized that all we want (besides love) is a place to put our stuff.
+We’re happier when that place to put our stuff keeps it separate from our other cool stuff.

-Pockets are the organization tool that bind the universe in a neatly organized container.
-So make sure your camera bag has the right pockets for your needs.
+Pockets are the organization tool that binds the universe in a neatly organized container.
+So make sure your perfect camera bag has the right pockets for your needs.

-If you ever see one of those cool camera bags with a big and colorful Nikon logo on it, do you wonder what’s inside?
+If you ever see one of those cool camera bags with a big and colorful Nikon logo, do you wonder what’s inside?

 Most people expect there’s some form of expensive camera gear inside.
-It may as well have a target on the side and a loudspeaker that tells everyone to steal this bag.
+It may also have a target on the side and a loudspeaker telling everyone to steal this bag.
 That’s the perfect camera bag for thieves.

 Not everyone is a thief, of course.

 Some people are just plain nosy.
 They want to know what you’ve got in there.
-Maybe they’re interested in photography because their nephew has a camera, and you seem like a nice person to start up a chat about the differences between a Sony mirrorless camera and a Nikon DSLR.
+Maybe they’re interested in photography because their nephew has a camera, and you seem nice to start chatting about the differences between a Sony mirrorless camera and a Nikon DSLR.

-That’s not as bad as the person who knows nothing about cameras and wants you to tell them how to take professional wedding photos with their smart phone.
+That’s not as bad as someone who knows nothing about cameras and wants you to tell them how to take professional wedding photos with their smartphone.

 The only people who aren’t attracted by a branded camera bag are those photographers who don’t want any part of the crowd it attracts.

-Timbuk2 has some weatherproof messenger bags and they also sell a camera insert that I like.
-Peak Design is also weather resistant, as long as the bag remains closed.
-You can stuff too much gear into the Everyday Backpack to the point it opens up and the water goes right inside.
+Timbuk2 has some weatherproof messenger bags and also sell a camera insert that I like.
+Peak Design is also weather-resistant, as long as the bag remains closed.
+You can stuff too much gear into the Everyday Backpack to the point that it opens up, and the water goes inside.

 Not every bag has exterior pockets, but you should consider getting a bag that has one on each side.

-If you need to carry a drink, you don’t want to put it inside of your bag.
-Partly because that’s inconvenient.
-The other part is because it’s potentially messy.
-If something spills inside your bag, it may be the end of your photography.
+If you need to carry a drink, you don’t want to put it inside your bag.
+Partly because that’s inconvenient, the other part is because it’s potentially messy.
+If something spills inside your bag, it may end your photography.
 At the very least, it’s a frustrating mess to clean.

 Exterior pockets aren’t just for water bottles.
 You can also use them for juice!
 They make a nice place to attach a tripod to your bag.
-Put two of the legs inside and tie the top of the tripod to the upper part of your bag.
+Put two legs inside and tie the tripod’s top to the upper part of your bag.

 So why do you want an exterior pocket on each side?

 One side is for your drink.
-Depending upon your dominant hand, you may want to easily reach a drink on your preferred side.
+Depending upon your dominant hand, you may want to reach a drink on your preferred side easily.